Part of the Morrowind Writing Competition organized by the Morrowind Writers’ Guild (Discord Link: https://discord.gg/ZfmEHtxWjE)

 “Azura save us,” Llos muttered behind her.

 As if anyone—god, mortal, or kingdom—still cared for this place or its people.
 The Emperor had not been heard from in nearly a decade—presumed dead.
-Fara, once believed King Gortwog behind his assassination—it would have been trivial after Cyrodiil City’s fall.
+Fara, once believed the emperor assassinated—it would have been trivial after Cyrodiil City’s fall.
 But with the reality of the Brass God ever harder to ignore, she had recently grown to doubt his death was caused by anything so mundane.
 Regardless, she had buried such speculation ages ago; Tamriel no longer had need of political theorists.

 Mehra stumbled back into the field, broken rake in hand.
 “What are they?” she whispered.

-“I dont know.”
-Fara’s voice cracked, but she steadied it as best she could.
-“They aren’t staying.”
-Irritation crept into her voice as she looked back at the cowering Dunmeri girl.
-“I told you to alert the village.
+“I dont know., but they aren’t staying.”
+Irritated, she looked back at the cowering Dunmeri girl.
+“I told you to warn the village.
 Gather the men!”

-Mehra fled the fields, running south toward the huts.
+Mehra fled, running south toward the huts.
 “The women too!”
 Fara called after her.
 They would need every able body they had.

 Llos dropped his scythe.
 “This isn’t the Legion,” he spat.
-“Now’s the time to flee, not stand our ground!”
+“Now’s the time to run, not stand our ground!”

-The first figure neared them, its head twitching in response to every word they spoke.
-Its eyes burned faintly, amber flames dying in the sockets.
+The first figure neared, its head twitching in response to every word they spoke.
+Its eyes burned faintly.
 “The dreams are beautiful…” it said, its voice still a mimicry of princely charm.

-Every syllable it uttered sent chills down her spine.
-How could she demand these settlers to stand against this thing, when it instilled such discomfort in her—she, with decades of training?
+Every syllable sent chills down her spine.
+How could she demand the settlers stand against this thing, when it instilled with her such fear—she, with decades of training and experience?

 “Go catch up to Mehra,” she said.
 “Then saddle the guar.
 Everyone will flee.
 The old shall ride and the young shall run.
-I will hold them off.”
+I’ll hold them off.”
 She gripped her scythe, nearly laughing.
 It was not a proper weapon.
-And these were unknown enemies.
+And these were extraordinary enemies.
 She would be lucky to last minutes.
-“Tell any who wish to help they may join me here.”
+“Any who wish to help may join me here.”

 Llos stumbled.
 “B-but, you can’t—”